Bachelor of Business in Tourism and Hospitality Management with Honours

 The Honours course is designed to develop a student’s research skills in an area of tourism or hospitality management in which they have an interest.
-The course provides students with a solid foundation for undertaking postgraduate research study (Masters or PhD), as well as essential skills for careers involving research, policy or public/private consultancy work.
+The course provides students with a solid foundation for undertaking postgraduate study (Masters or PhD), as well as essential skills for careers involving research, policy or public/private consultancy work.
 Undertaking Honours builds high level skills for managing a project and developing independent research skills.

 MySCU is a student's point of entry to a range of online services and resources that support study and student life.
 The portal includes unit learning sites and information sites where students can access resources, communication tools and useful links that are integral to their studies.

 The web-based study environment Blackboard Learn delivers an advanced online learning environment for students and lecturers to communicate and collaborate through virtual meeting spaces, classrooms, and discussion boards.
 They can share files, presentations and applications.
 If a tutorial or lecture is recorded, students can view it afterwards.

 Learning materials include the provision of unit information guides, study guides and readings.
 Students may need to purchase or access prescribed text books.

 The Academic Skills team supports student learning by offering online and on-campus academic skills workshops, assignment reviews and small group or one-on-one face-to-face, phone or Skype consultations during business hours 9am to 4.30pm.
 Appointments can be made via the MySCU Hub ‘Connect Now’ button or on the Academic Skills home page.
 Students can also book appointments online in Career Hub.